Diversiam90815/TheOrchestra/README.md

 After a successful build, the application can be found in the build output directory.
 Currently, the app is set to build standalone executable binary.
 They can be found within the respective folder.

-## Roadmap
-- **Notation and Score Viewing**: Add features for viewing and interacting with musical scores, including playback functionality, annotation capabilities, and synchronization with MIDI inputs for real-time score following.

 ## Showcase